 Also, keep your dog’s food area clean.
 Dogs can be messy eaters, spilling food around the floor.
 Create a separate space to feed your dog, preferably away from children or other pets.

-Feed your doggo in rooms that have tiled, laminated, or linoleum floors rather than carpeted or wood to make clean-up easier.
+Feed your doggo in rooms with tiled, laminated, or linoleum floors rather than carpeted or wood to make clean-up easier.

 Avoid the kitchen and outdoors because there’s a higher risk of contamination in these areas.
 Instead, place your pup’s food bowl in or near his crate, the laundry, or the mudroom.